tOxicV4p0r/portfolio-v2/README.md

 # Story
 ## How I built portfolio website
 Since I’m planning to start applying for jobs.
 I started thinking about how to effectively market myself.
 I began by planning the necessary skills.
-Since I lack of working experience in this field, the only thing I can do is to build experience through practice projects and gain understanding of various concepts.
+Since I lack working experience in this field, the only thing I can do is to build experience through practice projects and gain an understanding of various concepts.
 Ultimately, one thing that is essential for a developer is a portfolio website.
 After completing it, I would like to write a summary of the design and the various concepts that I have applied.

 ## Design concept

-I start by seeking inspiration, determining the preferred style.
-The first thing I do is explore other developer’s portfolios, observing the design I like and trying to replicate them.
-One that caught my eye was that of  [BrittanyChiang](https://brittanychiang.com/), so I took it as a starting point for inspiration.
+I start by seeking inspiration and determining the preferred style.
+The first thing I do is explore other developers’ portfolios, observing the design I like and trying to replicate them.
+One that caught my eye was that of  [Brittany Chiang](https://brittanychiang.com/), so I took it as a starting point for inspiration.

 Now, it’s time to get hands-on and start laying down the framework. begin by outlining the structure and layout.
 ![Desktop layout](https://github.com/tOxicV4p0r/portfolio-v2/blob/main/static/S__19857414.jpg?raw=true)
 ![Mobile layout](https://github.com/tOxicV4p0r/portfolio-v2/blob/main/static/S__19857413.jpg?raw=true)

 ## Layout format used
-The desired layout is to have a fixed column on the left and the ability to scroll only the right side.
+The desired layout is to have a fixed column on the left and the ability to scroll only on the right side.
 After trying various approaches, I finally achieved the desired result by using a combination of grid layout and setting the left column as sticky.
-This allow the right column to scroll smoothly at any point on the screen.
+This allows the right column to scroll smoothly at any point on the screen.

 ## Additional task

 **Scroll easing animation**

-Due to the unsatisfactory scrolling behavior of the window object when we click to select difference sections, we need to implement a custom animation to achieve the desired smoothness.
+Due to the unsatisfactory scrolling behavior of the window object when we click to select different sections, we need to implement a custom animation to achieve the desired smoothness.
 The suitable function for this task is  **requestAnimationFrame** .
 Here is an example given by  [MNS web docs](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)

 ```javascript
 const element = document.getElementById("some-element-you-want-to-animate");